meffie/molecule-robotframework/README.rst

    pip install molecule molecule-robotframework

-Create a new role with molecule using the roboteframework verifier:
+Create a new role with molecule using the robotframework verifier:

 .. code-block::